Skip to contents

 3. Inability to adjust ordinal, discrete, or categorical data

-Linearly adjusting categorical/factor variables is not possible.
-Attempting to adjust data that has a discrete or ordinal structure will likely not completely remove the association between the regressor variables and the variables being regressed.
+Linearly adjusting categorical/factor features is not possible.
+Attempting to adjust data that has a discrete or ordinal structure will likely not completely remove the association between the regressor features and the features being regressed.